 2018 average prices for Choice Steers are estimated at $117/cwt., slightly below 2017.
-2019 prices are forecast relatively flat at $114-122/cwt.
-However, many Northeast beef producers serve specialty markets and receive significantly higher prices than national averages.
+2019 prices are forecast relatively flat at $117-122/cwt.
+However, many Northeast beef producers serve specialty markets and receive higher prices than national estimates.

-Dairy cull cows have averaged $40-55/cwt at auction depending on quality and grade.
+Dairy cull cows have averaged $40-55/cwt. at auction depending on quality and grade.
 Bull calves are fetching extremely low prices or even nothing depending on the market.
-Cow and cull prices have fallen by at least 25 percent, year-over-year, causing reduced earning potential of the sector.
+Cow and cull prices have fallen by at least 25 percent year-over-year, reflecting the reduced earning potential of the sector.

-Most livestock product prices for 2018 averaged below prior year levels due to larger supplies.
-Eggs were an exception, which received relatively high prices, compared to year-earlier lows, but their prices are expected to fall in 2019.
+Most other livestock product prices for 2018 averaged below prior year levels due to larger supplies.
+Eggs were an exception, which received relatively high prices in 2018, compared to year-earlier lows, but egg prices are expected to fall in 2019.